k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Slowed monsters remain slowed
 - Water walking prevents sewage from slowing you
 - Fix: rising from the grave as a zombie
+- Wearing the One Ring warns of wraith-type monsters